Neighborhood of Focus since 2013

 937 Windsor Street | Public Finance

-$10.6 million project converting historic Windsor Elementary school into 41 market-rate apartments, and new construction of 50-apartment building and parking facility.
+$10.6 MM project converting historic Windsor Elementary school into 41 market-rate apartments, and new construction of 50-apartment building and parking facility.
 The Port worked within a partnership to create cost savings for the developer, Core Redevelopment, allowing the redevelopment of this historic property, part of Walnut Hills’ cultural legacy.

 Technical Assistance | Advocacy